terut/ltsv-logger/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Copyright
+Copyright © 2013 terut.
+See LICENSE.txt(MIT-LICENCE) for further details.